 In this era of technology, I hear very often that technology is changing and that those that will adapt will be in the best position to succeed.
 Working in Intelligent Automation, I think that this sentiment especially rings true.
 While it can be intimidating, I view this as an opportunity.
 In an industry that is in constant flux, this presents many opportunities to learn and apply new technologies in novel and interesting ways.
 This serves as a great motivator and reminder to ensure that I am constantly learning and open to change to achieve the best possible outcomes.

 Another element that excites me is the client service aspect.
-Due to technological progress on RPA platforms such as UiPath, an increase in the availability and scaling of cloud computing, and a heightened awareness of automation, RPA (and automation in a more general sense) is on the minds of many leaders within large organizations.
+Due to technological progress on RPA developer platforms such as UiPath, an increase in the availability and scaling of cloud computing, and a heightened awareness of automation, RPA (and automation in a more general sense) is on the minds of many leaders within large organizations.
 With this attention, there is a great market opportunity to drive success with clients.
 They are more informed about this technology and are eager to make meaningful changes within their organization, which translates to fun projects and great outcomes.